-Taken together, FDA's policies and engagement have helped to accelerate patient access to critical devices.
-FDA appreciates Congress including provisions in the CARES Act for additional device shortages authority during or in advance of a declared public health emergency, and looks forward to continuing to work with members of Congress to expand further these authorities, consistent with the FY 2021 Budget so that we can address shortages in other situations as well.
+FDA's policies and active engagement with the medical product and healthcare community have helped to accelerate patient access to critical devices.
+FDA appreciates Congress including provisions in the CARES Act for additional device shortages authority during or in advance of a declared public health emergency and looks forward to continuing to work with members of Congress to expand further these authorities, consistent with the FY 2021 Budget so that we can address shortages in other situations as well.